 We’ll use the summers and winters to come back to America and visit other cities close by to where we are currently stationed.
 Some places we’d love to live in are Amsterdam, Barcelona, Shanghai, Rio de Janeiro, Kobe, Tokyo, and Rome.

 Which Childhood Adventure Would You Choose?

-A big part of me wants to go all out and live abroad once our son turns five.
+A big part of me wants to go all out and live abroad with kids once our oldest turns five.
 I did it for 13 years of my life and traveled internationally for 25 years since.
 It would be a blast!
 We could rent a fully furnished house and rent out our home in SF.